Choosing the right humidifier size matters more than the brand.

 Humidifier sizing is about balance.

-When matched correctly to the space, a humidifier should improve winter comfort without creating condensation problems.
+When properly matched to the space, a humidifier should improve winter comfort without creating condensation problems.